shaundon/time-turner/README.md

 ## Behaviour

 Displays the day's meetings as cards in time order.
-The topmost card (current / next meeting) will display a link to join the meeting URL if applicable.
+The topmost card (current / next meeting) will display a link to join the meeting URL if applicable, as well as the location of it.

 Meeting cards are colour coded: